Homemade Recipe for Sushi: Spicy Tuna Hand Roll (Easy Temaki Almost Anyone Can Make)

 INSTRUCTIONS:

-The ingredients in this recipe calls for Tuna pieces or Tuna Saku block.
-However, these are available at Japanese or Asian Supermarkets carrying Sushi Grade Fish.
-Most retail supermarkets are likely to have sushi grade Tuna in steak shape.
-If you get steak shaped Sushi Grade Tuna, here are the instructions to make Spicy Tuna.
+The ingredients in this recipe call for Tuna pieces or Tuna Saku block.
+However, you can find these at Japanese or Asian supermarkets that carry Sushi Grade Fish.
+Most retail supermarkets will also likely have sushi grade Tuna in steak shape.
+Here are the instructions to make Spicy Tuna with steak-shaped Tuna:

-If there is dark spot, it is a blood line.
-Remove with a knife.
-Discard.
+1. If there is a dark spot, it is a bloodline.
+Remove it with a knife and discard.

-With the round “eye” like part facing up, cut the Tuna into slice pieces.
-The middle piece should be a long rectangular piece.
+2. With the round "eye" like part facing up, cut the Tuna into slices.
+The middle piece should be a long rectangular shape.

-The middle piece is for Nigiri or Sashimi, but can be scraped if you would like to make into Spicy Tuna.
+3. The middle piece is typically used for Nigiri or Sashimi but can be scraped to make Spicy Tuna.

 Making Temaki/Hand Roll

-Hold Half Sheet Nori on the left hand, rough side facing up, placing the thumb on top.
+2. Hold the half sheet of Nori in your left hand with the rough side facing up, and place your thumb on top.

-Grab sushi rice, golf ball size, approximately 30 - 50g.
+4. Grab a golf ball-sized portion of sushi rice, approximately 30 - 50g.

-Place the sushi rice on the top left corner of Nori.
+5. Place the sushi rice on the top left corner of the Nori.

-Using your right palm, apply pressure, spread the sushi rice diagonally about 30 degrees.
+6. Using your right palm, apply pressure to spread the sushi rice diagonally at a 30-degree angle.

-Using a spoon (helps keep your hand clean), place Spicy Tuna on sushi rice, followed by Avocado.
+7. Using a spoon to keep your hand clean, place the Spicy Tuna on the sushi rice, followed by Avocado.

-Pick up the bottom left corner with the right thumb and index finger, roll it up, diagonally about 70 degrees all the way to the top of Nori.
+8. Pick up the bottom left corner with your right thumb and index finger, and roll it up diagonally at a 70-degree angle until it reaches the top of the Nori.

-Grab the “thick” rolled part (not the right edge of the Nori), keep rolling clockwise until it is all rolled up.
+9. Hold the "thick" rolled part (not the right edge of the Nori) and continue moving clockwise until the entire roll is complete.

-Dip into soy sauce and eat right away before Nori becomes soggy.
+10. Dip the temaki into soy sauce and enjoy it immediately before the Nori becomes soggy.